 Bent flat bars are frequently used in tank stiffeners, matching flanges, curved lintels, hand rails, curved stringers, pipe clamps and kick rails on circular platforms.

-2 processes flow of roll bending flat bar
+2 methods flow of roll bending flat bar

 Flat bars are solid, which means that they can be easily bent into the shapes required by a project.
 There are two ways to bend non-circular or non-square bars: